 Point-and-shoot cameras have stood the test of time and still have

-Best Point and Shoot Camera for Video
+Best Point and Shoot Camera for Video of 2020

 Picking your point-and-shoot video camera